Preventing Recurring Mold Damage for Portsmouth Residents

 - Demolishing and disposing of porous, infested materials.
 Some of these materials may include parts of the building assembly such as drywall and insulation, which SERVPRO can replace once areas are fully-remediated.

 - Production controls dovetail with containment protocol.
-These include personal protective equipment (PPE) and decontamination rooms to prevent spores from traveling via technician's clothing or equipment.
+These include personal protective equipment (PPE) and decontamination rooms to prevent spores traveling via technician's clothing or equipment.
 We may also use EPA-registered antimicrobial spraying to stop mold from passing through the stages of growth during remediation.

 Ensuring that fungal colonization is not a recurring issue in your home requires trained remediation technicians.
 Contact SERVPRO of The Seacoast, SERVPRO of Dover-Rochester, and SERVPRO of Durham for mold damage remediation at (603) 433-4300.